 Crucially, nothing is cast in stone.
 It is not, as some researchers imply, all over in the first three years.
 Early childhood is important but a lot happens between then and adulthood and, in a wide variety of physical and cultural settings, humans can thrive and learn and benefit from experiences throughout their entire lives.

 We know what damages children and it's not controlled-crying or the age at which they start solids, or childcare, or school or which way the stroller faces.
-Or the school they go to or even whether they are breastfed (naturally where safe formula feeding is possible) or get the occasional smack.
+Or even whether they are breastfed (naturally where safe formula feeding is possible), or get the occasional smack.

 Children are damaged by war, extreme poverty, dirty water, malnutrition, neglect, emotional deprivation, abuse, saturated fats, sugar, preventable diseases, refugee detention camps, fighting parents, racism, absent parents...